Komrod/web-servo/README.md

 - Chainable functions

 ## TODO
-- HTTPS
+- Adding HTTPS protocol
 - FAQ page
+- Tutorial how to create an HTTPS server
-- remove cache from require
+- remove cache from require, optional
+- Rename the example dir for custom error page
+- Chainable function to exit on error
 - Automatically adding headers to requests
 - Block remote IP
 - Block mime type
 - Block url
 - Function to add and remove alias
 - Function to add and remove password protected directory
-- separate tutorials and doc from readme
 - Timeout for a page / script
 - Build an API REST
 - setup function to automatically build a server